ckessler2/phd/Alsomitra_NNCS/README.md

 ### Step 3 - Test NN accuracy and control performance (MATLAB)

 Once trained, the network is imported back to MATLAB to test accuracy and control performance.
 [Check NN accuracy](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Check_NN_Accuracy.m) runs the training dataset through the network and plots the results to visualise its accuracy.
 Finally, [Alsomitra_Control_Simulation](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Alsomitra_Control_Simulation.m) can be run with the network as a controller, by changing the nnc boolean to true (line 15).
+Note that at this point the actuation (between 0 and 1) is normalised back to the working range (0.181 to 0.193).

 <p align="center">
  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NN_Accuracy.png" width="325" class="center" />